 - Massive dark circles under your eyes caused by light from above.

-- Disappearing altogether because of a back light (particular problem of mine with white hair).
+- Disappearing altogether because of a back light (a particular problem of mine with white hair).

 The list goes on.

 How to take your own photo OR How to take a selfie.

 Fortunately, with a bit of practice, you can avoid these problems and take great self-portraits.
 To master the one handed, no viewfinder shot:

 - Shoot yourself using the widest angle your camera offers.
 Zooming in leaves too little room for error.